elliot-wolf/mlb-attendance-plotting/README.md

 ## Troubleshooting

 Since Toronto is not in the US, census data was not collected and will not be plotted for the Toronto Blue Jays.
 In addition, some team/year combinations lack missing values due to weather station errors or missing census data.
 These aren't common, but just be aware that some team/year combos are missing a few variables.
+For example, Tampa Bay is missing census data and Colorado is missing weather data for certain years.

 ### Team Abbreviations
 Team abbreviations are used when plotting teams of interest.
 To see a list of team abbreviations, run the following: